skamble2/skamble2/README.md

 ## Hi there 👋

-I'm Soham Kamble, a Full Stack Developer with over 1.5 years of experience in Application Development.
-My tech stack includes Java/J2EE, Spring Boot, NodeJs, and ReactJs, etc. I am adept in various SDLC methodologies, including Agile/SCRUM, TDD, and Waterfall, I'm experienced in working with both SQL and NoSQL databases, such as PostgreSQL, Oracle, and MongoDB.
-Additionally, I have substantial experience deploying applications on AWS and GCP and utilizing Jenkins for CI/CD.
+I'm Soham Kamble, a Full Stack Developer with over 1.5 years of experience in web application development using Java/J2EE, Spring Boot, NodeJs, and ReactJs.
+Adept in various SDLC methodologies, including Agile/SCRUM, TDD, and Waterfall, experienced in working with both SQL and NoSQL databases, such as PostgreSQL, Oracle, and MongoDB.
+Additionally, I've substantial experience deploying applications on AWS and GCP and utilizing Jenkins for CI/CD.
 <!--
 **skamble2/skamble2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.